Projection methods for Neural Field equations: Numerical Results

 \textit{Finite Element Galerkin with Trapezium and Gauss quadrature.} We derived from the $O(h_x^2)$-convergent scheme of \cref{sec:FEGalerkinExample} two discrete schemes, and tested them on P1-P6.
 In the first one we use composite Trapezium quadrature to approximate the integral operator as well as \emph{all inner products}, including the ones for the mass matrix $\langle \ell_i,\ell_j \rangle$ which could be computed in closed form.
 In \cref{app:implementation:FEGalerkin} we explain that the scheme so derived does not require inner product evaluations, and in fact coincides with the discrete Finite-Element Collocation scheme seen in \cref{fig:CollTests}(a).
 We also derived a second discrete scheme, where the mass matrix is in closed form, (and must be inverted at every function evaluation) and we use Gauss quadrature on reference elements with $2$ nodes.
 This scheme's $O(n^{-2})$ convergence rate is seen in \cref{fig:GalerkinTests}(a), even though it is less efficient than the one with Trapezium quadrature which does not require inner products, as explained in \cref{app:implementation:FEGalerkin}.
+The findings in \cref{fig:GalerkinTests}(a) are thus in line with \cref{cor:convFEGalerkin}.

 \textit{Spectral Galerkin scheme with Trapezium quadrature.} Finally we derived a discrete spectral Galerkin scheme from \cref{sec:SpectralGelerkinExample}, using trapezium quadrature, which is well suited for periodic integrands~\cite{trefethen2014exponentially}.
 We proceed with a pseudospectral evaluation of the right-hand side, which can be performed with a forward and backward FFT call.
-The fast convergence of the scheme is reported in \cref{fig:GalerkinTests}(b) for periodic problems P7p--P10p.
+The fast convergence of the scheme is reported in \cref{fig:GalerkinTests}(b) for periodic problems P7p--P10p (see discussion in \cref{sec:SpectralGelerkinExample} for expected convergence rates).
 In passing we note that further efficiency savings can be obtained if the neural field has a convolutional structure, as it was shown in \cite{Rankin2013} for a collocation scheme with pseudoscpetral evaluation of the right-hand side.